oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Clickjacking

-As described in Section 4.4.1.9 of {{RFC6819}}, the authorization request is susceptible to clickjacking.
+As described in Section 4.4.1.9 of {{RFC6819}}, the authorization request is susceptible to clickjacking attacks, also called user interface redressing.
+In such an attack, an attacker embeds the authorization endpoint user interface in an innocuous context.
+A user believing to interact with that context, for example, clicking on buttons, inadvertently interacts with the authorization endpoint user interface instead.
+The opposite can be achieved as
+well: A user believing to interact with the authorization endpoint might inadvertently type a password into an attacker-provided input field overlaid over the original user interface.
+Clickjacking attacks can be designed such that users can hardly notice the attack, for example using almost invisible iframes overlaid on top of other elements.

 An attacker can use this vector to obtain the user's authentication credentials, change the scope of access granted to the client, and potentially access the user's resources.

 Authorization servers MUST prevent clickjacking attacks.
-Multiple countermeasures are described in {{RFC6819}}, including the use of the X-Frame-Options HTTP response header field and frame-busting JavaScript.
+Multiple countermeasures are described in {{RFC6819}}, including the use of the `X-Frame-Options` HTTP response header field and frame-busting JavaScript.
 In addition to those, authorization servers SHOULD also use Content Security Policy (CSP) level 2 {{CSP-2}} or greater.